What is an Administration? - Definition & Source of law - Benefits & implications

 An Administration is an insolvency process which is predominately designed to provide a breathing space from creditor actions.
 The law and procedure relating to Administrations and more importantly the procedure to place a company into Administration is set out at Schedule B1 of The Insolvency Act 1986.

-It is incredibly quick and easy to place a company into Administration, particularly if there are no Floating Charge creditors.
+It is incredibly quick and easy for company directors to place a company into Administration, particularly if there are no Floating Charge creditors.
 The company can be placed into Administration within a matter of hours.
 It is a simple matter of filling out a few forms, which need to be sworn at a solicitors office.
 Those sworn forms are then filed in court and the company will then be in Administration.
 The forms are merely stamped by the Court Clerk and given a reference number and therefore there is no need to see a Judge.

 The main defining effect of an Insolvency Administration Order is that it freezes creditors actions.